 Joanna Wnuk-Nazarowa

 Music for the theatre occupies an important place in her output as a composer.
-She has written, among others music for such spectacles as Ionesco’s Exit the King and Moliere’s The Misanthrope (Stary Theatre, Kraków), Shakespeare’s Richard III (Wybrzeże Theatre, Gdańsk), Gombrowicz’s Operetta (Wilam Horzyca Theatre, Toruń) as well as Polish Television Theatre (e.g. Słowacki’s The Silver Dream of Salomea, listed among that series’ ‘golden hundred’, dir.
+She has written, among others, music for such spectacles as Ionesco’s Exit the King and Molière’s The Misanthrope (Stary Theatre, Kraków), Shakespeare’s Richard III (Wybrzeże Theatre, Gdańsk), Gombrowicz’s Operetta (Wilam Horzyca Theatre, Toruń) as well as Polish Television Theatre (e.g. Słowacki’s The Silver Dream of Salomea, listed among that TV show’s ‘golden hundred’, dir.
 Krzysztof Nazar).
-She has also created music arrangements for TV plays, including some directed by Kazimierz Kutz: Handling Bach, Antigone in New York, The Emigrants, Uncle Vanya, and Grain Washed in Blood).
-Having retired, in 2018 she intensely focused on composing music.
-Her most recent pieces were first presented during the Festival of Premieres (Preludē et Grande Fugue ‘La Catastrophe’, NOSPR, 2019) and at the Pomeranian Philharmonic (Listen, Nero!
-2020).
+She has also created music arrangements for TV plays.

 Phot.
 Bartek Barczyk